-If you want to build up some money to make a big payment towards your debt, you can use Chime to save and set aside that money for you.
+If you want to build up some money and your credit score, you should take a look at Chime.
+To make a big payment towards your debt, you can use Chime to save and set aside that money for you.
 Chime works by starting a spending account (takes 5 minutes) and opting into the automatic savings plan.
 (Learn More About Getting Started with Chime)

 Every time you use the Chime Debit Card it rounds up your purchase to the nearest dollar and puts in in savings.
 Right now they also offer a double roundup bonus on those savings for your first two months.
 All those small amounts add up over time.
 Chime is free to use, with no monthly fees.
 With Chime, you end up saving money without having to think about it.

 And by using the Chime Credit Builder Card and making monthly payments on time, you help build your credit score by both paying off debt and using the card.
 It’s a double win.